tallythemes/tally-homepage-control/readme.txt

 == Frequently Asked Questions ==

-= What does Tally Theme Setup do? =
+= What does Tally Homepage Control do? =
 It will allow you to customize/edit predefined home page content for Tally Themes

 = Will it work on any theme? =